oakestra/oakestra/README.md

 To enable the communication between services:

-1. ensure that each worker node has the [OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager) component installed, up and running before running the node engine.
+Ensure that each worker node has the [OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager) component installed, up and running before running the node engine.

-2. Declare a rr_ip ad deploy time in the deployment descriptor
+You can use declare a custom IP Address that uses Round Robin policy.
+Just declare it using the rr_ip field in the deployment descriptor
-3. Use the rr_ip address to reference the service

 # Frontend?